What Is Superstitious Behavior And Can It Be A Problem?

 Superstition is a series of beliefs or ideas that are based on cultural biases and perceptions rather than reason or logic.
 These tend to be ominous in nature, and usually focus on a particular item, circumstance, situation, or other such thing.
 Superstitions can even differ from person to person.

 Most people engage in some form of superstitious behavior or thinking at some point in time, which is generally harmless.
 For example, one may avoid picking up a coin on the sidewalk if it’s heads down because they were told as children that it would cause bad luck — whether they believe that that’s actually true or not.
-As long as it doesn’t disrupt someone's life or cause distress, these things are not likely a cause for concern.
+As long as it doesn’t disrupt someone's life or cause distress, such actions are not likely a cause for concern.

 What is superstitious behavior?